 Lilli Geissendorfer, Jon Opie and Sarah Gibbon

-Jerwood Arts is the leading independent funder dedicated to supporting UK artists, curators and producers to develop and thrive.
+Jerwood Arts is the leading independent funder dedicated to supporting early-career UK artists, curators and producers to develop and thrive.
 We enable transformative opportunities for individuals across art forms, supporting imaginative awards, bursaries, fellowships, projects, programmes and commissions.
 We are committed to supporting artistic freedom of expression and being as inclusive as possible across all our work.
 We present new work and bring people from across the arts together through our exhibitions and events at Jerwood Space, London, as well as across the UK and online. jerwoodarts.org